dmwm/CMSKubernetes/docker/pypi/wmagent-mariadb/README.md

 ### Running a MariaDB container

-We can run from local repository or from upstream CERN registry.
-The set of images one may end up working may look like:
+We can run from the local repository or from upstream CERN registry.
+The typical set of images one could end up working with, may look like this:

 ```
 cmst1@vocms0290:wmagent-mariadb $ docker image  ls